Frequently Asked Questions

 Alternatively, you can obtain freshly cut wood also known as green wood, season it by allowing it to dry until its moisture content is 20%, then burn it in your DEFRA approved stove.

-All of the stoves we supply are DEFRA approved for smoke control areas.
+All of the stoves we supply are DEFRA approved for use in smoke control areas.

 Do I need building regulations approval for a stove?